Class of 1981

 Jenny Andrews, BSN'81, is an attorney with Naman, Howell, Smith & Lee in Fort Worth, Texas (2022).

-Valerie Asbury, BSN'81, was named board member of Tactile Systems Technology in January 2022.
+Valerie Asbury, BSN'81, was named board member of Tactile Systems Technology, headquartered in Minneapolis, in January 2022.

 Betsy Brach, BSN'79, MSN'81, has an experiential psychotherapy practice for individuals, couples and groups in Bethesda, Maryland (2020).